dlang-tour/core/public/content/en/basics.md

 The term `string` is defined by an `alias` expression which defines it as a slice of `immutable(char)`'s.
 That is, once a `string` has been constructed its content will never change again.
 And actually this is the second
 introduction: welcome `string`!
-This is how an **UTF-8** string is defined in D.
+This is how an UTF-8 string is defined in D.

 Due to its `immutabl`ility `string`'s can perfectly be shared among different threads.
-Being a *slice*, parts can be taken out of it without allocating memory.
+Being a slice parts can be taken out of it without allocating memory.
 The standard function `std.algorithm.splitter` for example splits a string by newline without any memory allocations.